Mothra vs. Godzilla: Plot

-At the suggestion from a colleague, the trio travel to Infant Island to appeal with the Shobijin for Mothra's help.
+At the suggestion of a colleague, the trio travel to Infant Island to appeal to the Shobijin for Mothra's help.
 When they arrive, they are horrified by the desolation left behind by past nuclear tests.
 They are captured by the natives and reveal their intentions to ask for Mothra's help against Godzilla.
 The Shobijin and natives refuse, seeing it as divine retribution on outsiders for ravaging their island with nuclear tests, and not returning the egg.
-Junko and Saki plead that the innocent are also in danger, that they have no right to decide which lives deserve salvation, and that civilization is flawed, but is trying hard to make the world better.
+Junko and Sakai plead that the innocent are also in danger, that they have no right to decide who deserves to live or die, and that civilization is flawed, but is trying hard to make the world better.
 Mothra agrees to help, but the Shobijin warn that she is on her deathbed.

 Back in Japan, the JSDF launch multiple campaigns against Godzilla but to no avail.
-After losing his finances, Kumayama confronts Torahata at his hotel, attacks him, and steals his secret funds.
-Torahata shoots Kumayama, and attempts to escape with the money but is crushed as Godzilla destroys the hotel.
+After losing his fortune, Kumayama confronts Torahata at his hotel, attacks him, and steals his secret funds.
+Torahata shoots Kumayama, and attempts to escape with the money, but is crushed to death as Godzilla destroys the hotel.
 Godzilla reaches Nishi Beach, and prepares to destroy the egg until Mothra intervenes and engages Godzilla in battle.
 Mothra initially gets the upper hand, but is defeated by Godzilla's atomic breath.
 Mothra uses her last strength to fly to the egg and die next to it.

-As the JSDF resume their attacks on Godzilla, the trio and the Shobijin remain with the egg as the twins attempt to make the egg hatch quicker via musical incantations.
+As the JSDF resume their attacks on Godzilla, the trio and the Shobijin remain with the egg as the twins attempt to make the egg hatch more quickly via musical incantations.
+On Infant Island, the natives join in a ritual dance, in response to the twins' music.
 Twin larvae emerge from the egg and follow Godzilla to Iwa island.
 As the monsters battle, the trio join a rescue party to retrieve students and their teacher left behind on Iwa Island.
-Godzilla is entrapped by the larva's silk, tumbles into the sea and sinks.
+Godzilla is entrapped by the larvas' silk, tumbles into the sea and sinks.
 The students and teacher are returned to safety, and the larvae and Shobijin return to Infant Island.
-Saki asserts that humanity will thank them by building a better world.
+Sakai asserts that humanity will thank them by building a better world.